TIBHannover/ConfIDent_schema/docs/Event.md

   organized_by:
     name: organized_by
     description: A property to provide the organizer of an academic event.
+  type:
+    name: type
+    description: A property to provide the format of an academic event according to the possible values of the [Event Type](EventType.md) enum.
+    title: Event Type
+    designates_type: true
+    range: EventType
+    recommended: true
   has_acronym:
     name: has_acronym
     description: The official acronym of an academic event.